 Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

+England are facing a growing, and worrying, injury list as the prepare to take on Australia in the Ashes.

+Jack Leach became the latest man to be ruled out, with England now so short on spin options that they have to try to talk Moeen Ali out of Test retirement.
+Mooen has been a brilliant cricketer for England but has not played the red ball format since 2021.

-Australia’s bid for a first Ashes win on these shores since 2001 will be bolstered by the presence of former England coach Andy Flower in their backroom staff.
+Australia’s bid for a first Ashes win on these shores since 2001, meanwhile, will be bolstered by the presence of former England coach Andy Flower in their backroom staff.

 Flower masterminded England’s Ashes wins in 2009, 2010-11 and 2013 but will be in the opposition camp for some of the upcoming series.